SiliconLabs/wiseconnect/examples/si91x_soc/peripheral/sl_si91x_ulp_ssi_master/readme.md

 ## Purpose/Scope

-- This application demonstrate the use of ULP SSI MASTER for data transfer in full duplex as well as half duplex mode in master mode.
+- This application demonstrate the use of ULP SSI PRIMARY for data transfer in full duplex as well as half duplex mode.
 - This application can run in synchronous mode with full-duplex operation
-  - Master transmits data on MOSI pin and receives the same data on MISO pin
+  - Primary transmits data on MOSI pin and receives the same data on MISO pin
 - This also supports send and receive data with any SSI slave, additionally it also supports DMA and non-DMA transfer.
-- For half duplex communication, i.e., send and receive, master / slave connection is required.
+- For half duplex communication, i.e., send and receive, primary / secondary connection is required.

 ## Overview